systopia/de.systopia.newsletter/README.md

 functionality in core for that purpose, including Double-Opt-In e-mails, multiple newsletter groups, etc.

-However, when offering a lot of mailing lists, users should have means for managing their subscriptions.
+However, when offering multiple mailing lists, subscribers should have a comfortable way to manage their preferences.
 Also, CiviCRM forms may not be suitable for every scenario.

 Instead of creating external forms and custom API actions for each project, this